 You are one of the people who want to know more about the textiles they buy?
 That is a good thing because with conscious and responsible purchasing decisions, you as a consumer can support the change in the textile industry - so that the human rights of seamstresses and sewers are respected and the environment is protected.

-The government-run certification label Green Button shows you which textiles have been produced in compliance with social and environmental criteria.
-And this has been the case for 2 years now.
+The government-run certification label Green Button shows you which textiles come from responsible companies and have been produced in compliance with social and environmental criteria - proven by recognised certifications.
+And this has been the case for more than 2 years.

 2 years Green Button